Skip to main content

 Decagonal Tank

 This is a settling tank designed to enable the deployment of the tomographic PIV system.
-The tank is designed to enable both laser and LED illumination with optical access for four cameras.
+The tank is designed to enable LED illumination with optical access for four cameras or MiniShaker.

-• Integrated mounts for four cameras and either laser or LED illumination
+• Integrated mounts for four cameras and LED illumination

 • Remote control system for releasing particles for settling studies.